WeAreOpenSourceProjects/NodeAngular/README.md

    ### Production
    * Run `npm run start:prod` to build your client app and start a web server on `http://localhost:4200/`

    This process takes into account all system environment variables defined under the form FRONT_PATH_TO_VARIABLE or BACK_PATH_TO_VARIABLE.
-You can for instance overide the environment.ts global variables fort API server redefining them throught system environment variables:
+You can for instance overide the environment.ts global variables for API server by redefining them throught system environment variables:
    -  FRONT_API_HOST='my-server' overides environemnt.api.host value
    -  FRONT_API_PORT=4000 overides environemnt.api.port value
    -  FRONT_API_ENDPOINTS_BASEPATH='api2' overides environemnt.api.enpoints.basepath value